Hiring Freeze? How Remote Executive Assistants Can Be the Answer

 Where does the time go?
 According to Asansa, compared to 2021:

-Survey respondents noted the ways switching between apps tanked their productivity, with 19 percent reporting reduced attention to tasks and 17 percent admitting they worked longer hours because of it.
+Survey respondents noted that switching between apps significantly impacted their productivity, with 19 percent reporting reduced attention to tasks and 17 percent admitting they worked longer hours as a result.
 Overall, 21 percent of respondents agreed that moving between apps had made them less efficient at their job.

 What Can Remote Executive Assistants Do?

 Asana defines “work about work” as “searching for information, switching between apps, managing shifting priorities, and chasing status updates.”
-Most of these tasks are easily delegated to a trained remote assistant to give executives more time to move businesses forward at a far lower cost than a full-time on-site assistant or hiring more executives.
-Common tasks companies delegate to virtual assistants include:
+Most of these tasks can be easily delegated to a trained remote assistant, allowing executives to focus on moving their businesses forward at a significantly lower cost than hiring a full-time on-site assistant or additional executives.
+Everyday tasks companies delegate to virtual assistants include:

-- Research—finding sales leads, partnership opportunities, building lists.
+• Research—finding sales leads, partnership opportunities, and building lists.

 How to Find Reliable Virtual Assistants